A Better Test of Choice Overload: Theory

 \end{corollary} For intuition, observe that in \eqref{eq:A}, the vector $\bm{a}$ is the last row of $\bm{A}$.
-Equivalently, it is the indicator of the choice type being the one whose choice is always passive (this is the only type whose choice from $X$ is passive).
-The bound simply maximizes the probability corresponding to this type, subject to overall data being stochastically rationalizable.

-In practice, $p_d^{RUM}(X)$ as stated is well-defined only if $\pi$ is stochastically rationalizable.
-Since the set of rationalizable probability vectors is ``small" (we will elaborate on this in Section \ref{sec:analysis}), empirical choice frequencies will typically --and do in our data-- fail this.
+Equivalently, it is the indicator of the unique choice type whose choice is always the default.
+The bound simply maximizes the probability of this type, subject to overall data being stochastically rationalizable.\footnote{Expression \eqref{eq:p_RUM} presupposes that $\pi$ is stochastically rationalizable.
+Since the set of rationalizable probability vectors is ``small'' (we will elaborate on this in Section \ref{sec:analysis}), empirical choice frequencies may fail this.
 In that case, a feasible version of the bound can be computed by substituting a constrained estimator of $\pi$.
-This will be illustrated later.
+This will be illustrated later.}

+Note that, when we only observe default vs non-default choice, multiple deterministic rational choice types may be indistinguishable -- e.g., the first four columns of $\boldsymbol{A}$ represent types that never choose the default from choice problems in $\mathcal{D}$ and hence are identical in $\boldsymbol{BA}$.
+In practice, one may simplify problem \eqref{eq:McFR_problem} by eliminating such repetitions.

-We finally note that the above machinery opens the door to using this testing approach on other, for instance non-RUM, models.
-Nothing in the above development forces $\bm{A}$ to contain columns that correspond exactly to conventionally rationalizable behaviors.
+We finally note that we can apply this testing approach to other (e.g. non-RUM) models.
+Nothing forces $\bm{A}$ to contain columns that correspond exactly to conventionally rationalizable behaviors.
 By adding (removing) columns of $\bm{A}$, one can test less (more) restrictive models.

-Indeed, in our empirical application we will use this approach to test: \begin{itemize} \item[(i)] The RUM as just explained. \item[(ii)] A model which admits all the rationalizable deterministic choice patterns of RUM but also allows for choosing $d$ from choice set $X$ (regardless of behavior on smaller sets). \item[(iii)] The same model as (ii), except that a choice type may also switch to choosing $d$ for \emph{all} choice sets of cardinality $3$.
-(Types that choose $d$ from all sets of cardinality $3$ must also choose $d$ from choice set $X$.)
+We will use this observation as the basis of method for identifying choice overload.
+We will empirically test: \begin{itemize} \item[(i)] The RUM as just explained. \item[(ii)] A relaxation of RUM that allows for choosing $d$ from choice set $X$, regardless of behavior on smaller sets. \item[(iii)] The same model as (ii), except that a choice may switch to $d$ for \emph{all} choice sets of cardinality $3$.
+(Types that choose $d$ from all sets of cardinality $3$ must also choose $d$ from $X$.) \end{itemize}

+The RUM bound is violated if (i) is rejected while model (ii) is not: Model (ii) captures choice overloaded behavior by only allowing violations of standard rationality through switching to $d$ when the choice set expands.